BenjaminFalcon27/Products-EJB/README.md

 ![Read Products](src/main/resources/images/all_products_page.PNG)

-<p style="text-align: center; font-style: italic;">On this page you can see all products, edit or delete existing.
-You can also create a new product by clicking the creation button</p>
+*On this page you can see all products, edit or delete existing.
+You can also create a new product by clicking the creation button*

 ### Create Product